pthak006/ClimateBench/README.md

 ```
 conda env create -f environment.yml
 ```
-*   Make Sure conda environment called newenv is now present in the local environment by using the following command:
+*   Make Sure the conda environment called newenv is now present in the local environment by using the following command:
 ```
 conda env list
 ```